 Badminton is like other racket games, but it requires rapid development of wrists and arms.
+It’s not included in old age exercise programs.
 The feathered steering wheel has a greater aerodynamic drag and oscillates uniquely unlike a ball.

 How to Play Badminton Properly?